enchf/fraud-check/README.md

 - [EX1] Project setup.
 Using Java 8, Lombok, Spring and Gradle as base technologies.
 - [EX2] Enable configurable properties from Gradle.
+- [EX3] Create some Phone and Email fraud scorers.